 1. 2023 PROJECT TARPON TEXAS TOURNAMENT SERIES is comprised of five individual tournaments.
 These consist of three Amateur Tournaments, one Guide Tournament and one Bait Shoot-Out (specific dates are provided in invitation):

-2. A boat is ineligible to compete as a team in Tournament One or Tournament Two while any team member on the boat fishing is a professional fishing guide or a person who has accepted wages, compensation or pay for hire for the purposes of guiding other individual(s) on fishing charters at any time during the past five years.
+2. A boat is ineligible to compete as a team in the amateur tournaments while any team member on the boat fishing is a professional fishing guide or a person who has accepted wages, compensation or pay for hire for the purposes of guiding other individual(s) on fishing charters at any time during the past five years.
 This does not include individuals who have only worked as deckhands on private yachts or guided charters; however, such individuals may not be team leaders/captains.

 3. TEAM ENTRY FORM: Each team leader/captain must register.
 They need not use the same boat during the tournament; however, they must be the captain/team leader at all times.
 The registration fee is per boat/team.
 Individual team members do not pay a separate entry fee.